Security & compliance

 Per-tenant isolation.
 Cross-tenant access is impossible.

-Most behavioral health EHRs use shared-database multi-tenancy.
-Every customer's PHI lives in the same database, separated only by row-level security policies.
-If a misconfigured policy lets one customer query another customer's data, the breach is silent and total.
+Most behavioral health EHRs put every customer's data in one shared database, separated only by software access rules.
+If one of those rules is misconfigured and lets one customer reach another's data, the breach is silent and total.

 ABHOS uses per-tenant isolation.
-Every customer gets their own Supabase project, their own Vercel deployment, their own Resend account, and their own subdomain on abhos.com.
+Every customer gets their own fully separate environment — their own database, their own application, their own email, and their own subdomain on abhos.com.
 There is no shared database.
-There is no shared connection pool.
+There is no shared infrastructure.
 Cross-tenant access is not a configuration mistake away — it's a physical impossibility.

 This is more expensive to operate.
 We do it because it's the right call for healthcare.